College for Professional Studies

 School of Computer & Information Science

 Thesis - Open Access

 This thesis researches and evaluates the current technologies available for developing a system for propagation of Real-Time Data from a large scale Enterprise Server to large numbers of registered clients on the network.
 The large scale Enterprise Server being implemented is a Contact Centre Server, which can be a standalone system or part of a multi-nodal system.
 This paper makes three contributions to the study of scalable real-time notification services.
 Firstly, it defines the research of the different technologies and their implementation for distributed objects in today's world of computing.
 Secondly, the paper explains how we have addressed key design challenges faced when implementing a Notification Service for TAO, which is our CORBA-compliant real-time Object Request Broker (ORB).
 The paper shows how to integrate and configure CORBA features to provide real-time event communication.
 Finally, the paper analyzes the results of the implementation and how it compares to existing technologies being used for the propagation of Real-Time Data.

 © Joe Goggins

 All content in this Collection is owned by and subject to the exclusive control of Regis University and the authors of the materials.
 It is available only for research purposes and may not be used in violation of copyright laws or for unlawful purposes.
 The materials may not be downloaded in whole or in part without permission of the copyright holder or as otherwise authorized in the “fair use” standards of the U.S. copyright laws and regulations.

 Goggins, Joe, "Distributing Real Time Data From a Multi-Node Large Scale Contact Center Using Corba" (2007).
-Regis University Student Publications.
+Regis University Student Publications (comprehensive collection).
 132.